Last Updated on October 16, 2022 by Matt

 The scooter has an LED headlight and a brake light.
 Both of them are pretty good for a budget scooter, although if riding at night, you may need to consider getting some extra lighting power, and certainly a fluorescent vest.

-Check out the post on electric scooter accessories for good ideas on lights and vests.
+Check out the post on electric scooter accessories for recommendations on the best lights and vests.

 Care, maintenance, and lifespan

-You can expect about 500 full charge cycles from the battery before its performance degrades.
+You can expect about 500 full charge cycles from the battery before its performance starts to degrade.

-Besides regular checkups and cleaning, and possibly the occassional tightening of some screws that might get loose, there is not much else you need to do.
+Besides regular checkups and cleaning, and possibly the occasional tightening of some screws that might get loose, there is not much else you need to do.
+By doing regular cleaning and check-up routines, your scooter will last you quite a long time.
+Three years are not unusual, and you can probably expect up to five years without any major breakdowns.

 App and security

-The app is one great improvement over the older model, which didn’t had one.
+The app is one great improvement over the older model, which didn’t have one.

 You connect the scooter with the app through bluetooth, and you can use the app to: